 • Coached Bradley Pinion, who averaged 42.6 yards per punt with 28 punts inside the 20 against only two touchbacks.
 Pinion was selected in the fifth round of the 2015 NFL draft and is now the starter for the San Francisco 49ers.

-• Has coached the Tiger special teams since 2011, including Chandler Catanzaro, who was a three-time All-ACC placekicker.
+• Has coached the Tiger special teams since 2011, including current NFL kicker Chandler Catanzaro, who was a three-time All-ACC placekicker.
 Catanzaro is Clemson’s career scoring leader (404) and made 81.7 percent of his field goals.
-Catanzaro is the starting placekicker for the Tampa Bay Buccaneers.

 • Coached Brandon Ford to a First-Team All-ACC season at tight end in 2012.

-• Coached Dwayne Allen in 2011.
-Now with the New England Patriots, he won the Mackey Award and was a first-team All-American.
+• Coached Dwayne Allen, now a Super Bowl champion with the New England Patriots, in the 2011 season, when Allen won the Mackey Award and was a first-team All-American.

-• In 2010, he coached offensive tackle Chris Hairston to a First-Team All-ACC season and Allen to Second-Team All-ACC honors.
-Hairston played in the NFL for seven years.
+• In 2010, he coached offensive tackle Chris Hairston to a first-team All-ACC season and Allen to second-team All-ACC honors.
+Hairston played seven NFL seasons.

 • Joined the staff in December 2008 and coached in the 2009 Gator Bowl.
 He joined a small group of people who have played for Clemson in a bowl game and later coached the Tigers in a bowl game.